 Sometimes, it goes unnoticed how much you need to step up customer service.
 Outsourcing is one of the many ways ecommerce shop owners keep customers (and themselves) happy and stress-free.
 If you’re feeling like customer service is taking away a big chunk of your time, it may be a sign outsource!

 CEOs and their teams often take on the customer call, email, and chat load themselves in order to save money, deliver a personal customer experience, or learn from the conversation to help drive sales.
 This approach is scrappy yet unsustainable.
-As more customers flood your e-commerce site, the more thinly stretched your team becomes.
+As more customers flood your e-commerce site, the more thinly stretched your team becomes across departments and locations, use team meetings to remain connected.
 The moment customer inquiry volume gets in the way of growing the business, it’s time to consider outsourcing.

 Today’s ecommerce customers crave a 24/7/365 on-demand shopping experience.
 In fact, 58% of consumers shop online instead of in-store because they want to shop 24/7.
 A third-party customer support partner can provide after hours and weekend customer support for basic inquiries, such as questions around sizing, shipping, and returns.
 This can help increase your customer satisfaction, give your business the competitive edge, and help convert those middle-of-the-night inquiries into sales — without any lost sleep.